a20012251/mumbler/README.md

 ###precompute_files.py

 It scans all the zip files and calculates the frequency of each word in each file and produces some files with this information.
+It also creates a shorter version for every zip file.
+It collapses all the pairs that appear in different years in a single row and removes the columns that are not used.
+It reduces each zip file to a text file of around 50 MB.
 It was run using a detached screen because it takes 7 hours in each box in total.

 ###count_word.py